HOW FACADE IMPACTS US

 Pro Tip: Cove.tool can help understand the impact of energy and energy cost which is a good indicator of the carbon impact of the element.

 Energy Use: A building’s energy use refers to the energy required to operate and sustain it.
 Depending on the facade design, the active and passive strategies implemented, the energy use of the building can drastically vary.
-This leads to a much high Energy Cost, making the building expensive to operate.
+This leads to a much higher Energy Cost, making the building expensive to operate.

 (Pro Tip: Cove.tool can help understand the impact of energy and energy cost of specific façade decisions.
 A user can study the impact of varying glazing percentage, adding overhang, fins or other façade elements on energy use and cost.)